Chaowu88/EMUlator2ML/README.md

 In Col 2 and 3, letters in parenthesis denotes atom mapping in the reaction.
 For metabolites with equivalents (e.g. chiral and prochiral metabolites), the atom mapping should be written as "0.5abcd,0.5dcba" which means a four-carbon metabolite with two equivalents.

-In Col 4, 0 denotes irreversible and 1 denotes reversible
+In Col 4, 0 denotes irreversible and 1 denotes reversible.
 >-cf, --consFile: .tsv file with mass balance constraints including assignmet of fluxes, flux ratios and flux ranges.
-Lines starts with "#" will be ignored.
+Lines starts with "#" will be ignored. "#flux value", "#ratio range" and "#flux range" tell the program the subsequent assignment of fluxes, flux ratios and flux ranges, respectively.
 See below as an example

 |#constraints|lower_bound|upper_bound|
 |---|---|---|